United Kingdom anti-immigration protests (2025–present): August

 On 1 August, a 64-year-old counter-protester was hospitalised after being hit by a placard during a protest at The Meadows in Edinburgh.
 A protest took place at a hotel housing asylum seekers in Portsmouth following an alleged incident with one of its residents; it was attended by both anti-migrant and anti-racism demonstrators.
 Further protests also took place in Bournemouth and Southampton.

 On 2 August, a total of 15 people were arrested in London, Manchester and Newcastle upon Tyne following clashes amid protests at hotels housing asylum seekers.
 In London, protesters gathered at the Thistle City Barbican Hotel in Islington, with counter-protesters from SUTR also in attendance; police said nine people were arrested.
 In Newcastle, protesters and counter-protesters gathered at a hotel, with Northumbria Police saying four people were arrested there.
 In Manchester, around 1,500 people took place in a march organised by Britain First, with around 250 counter-protesters from SUTR; two people were arrested at the start of the march, which tracked from Manchester Piccadilly station to Manchester Central Library.
 A demonstration outside accommodation for asylum seekers in Aberdeen led to two men being arrested and charged under the Hate Crime Act, one of whom was also charged for an assault.
 A further five men in attendance were later also charged under the Hate Crime Act.
 A group of anti-migrant protesters gathered outside a hotel in Cannock, with counter-protesters also in attendance.
 Around 200 people gathered for a protest in Newtownabbey.

 On 3 August another protest took place at the Britannia International Hotel in Canary Wharf and flares were set off, with protesters being accused of trying to break into the hotel as they attempted to breach the fencing; one man was arrested on suspicion of assaulting an emergency worker.
 Merseyside Police said they had arrested a further three people for public order offences following protests in Hoylake earlier that week.

 On 4 August, around 250 people gathered at the Civic Centre in Mansfield before marching to the police station following claims that asylum seekers were being housed there, with organisers accusing local police of failing to protect the public.
-A small group of around 20 protesters blocked the entrance to a hotel in Watton after its renovation sparked rumours that it was to be repurposed by the Home Office to house asylum seekers.
+A small group of around 20 protesters blocked the entrance to a hotel in Watton, Norfolk after its renovation sparked rumours that it was to be repurposed by the Home Office to house asylum seekers.

 On 7 August, protestors gathered outside the offices of Spelthorne Borough Council as they discussed the Home Office's plans for the hotel in Stanwell; the discussion resulted in the council urging the government to reconsider its plans.